seyilbaatyrbek/exam-solution/README.md

   - By single line comments we mean the lines that starts with `//`
 - And removes them single line comments from the original file.
 - It writes the comment-free code to the original file.
-- If there is a problem with reading or writing the file the method should catch the error / exception and write to the console the following message: `An error occured with accessing the files.`
+- If there is a problem with reading or writing the file the method should catch the error / exception and write to the console the following message: `An error occurred with accessing the files.`

 #### Example